GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 - `TIMx_CR1.URS=1` prevents software-generated `UG` from asserting `UIF` or requesting interrupt/DMA service.

-The implemented `TIM_Config()` sequence is:
+The current `TIM_Config()` sequence is:

 1. Validate `TIMx` and every field in @p pConfig without touching hardware.
 2. Decode the instance NVIC line and reject configuration while delivery is enabled.
 3. Snapshot the RCC APB1 clock-gate state and enable it when necessary with `TIM_SetClockState(TIMx, DRIVER_STATUS_ON)`.
-4. Reject a running counter without changing application-owned lifecycle state.
+4. Reject a running counter, then snapshot every register image required by both represented configuration domains.
-5. Directly stage and apply counter configuration, using an edge-aligned intermediate when DIR/CMS changes require it.
+5. Stage the complete counter domain and every required edge-aligned DIR/CMS transition image through `_TIM_StageCounterConfig()`.
-6. Directly stage and write only changed `PSC` and `ARR` images.
+6. Stage the complete timebase domain, temporary update policy, and write-only `EGR.UG` action through `_TIM_StageTimeBaseConfig()`.
-7. Temporarily use `UDIS=0` and `URS=1`, then generate `TIMx_EGR.UG` so
+7. Revalidate the stopped-counter guard immediately before the first Timer write, then commit the staged counter transition images.
-   buffered timebase values become active without asserting `UIF`.
+8. Write only changed `PSC` and `ARR` images, temporarily use `UDIS=0` and `URS=1`, then generate `TIMx_EGR.UG` so buffered timebase values become active without asserting `UIF`.
-8. Restore the requested `CR1` and requested `CNT`.
+9. Restore the requested final `CR1` and requested `CNT`.
-9. Replace the admitted Timer-owned DIER source set while preserving unrelated DIER fields.
+10. Preserve all `TIMx_DIER` and NVIC state; IRQ sources remain an explicit application operation.
-10. Leave operation disabled until the user calls `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
+11. Leave operation disabled until the user calls `TIM_SetOperationState(TIMx, DRIVER_STATUS_ON)`.
-11. On failure, restore only a clock gate acquired by this transaction; never call `TIM_DeConfig()` or reset application-owned peripheral state.
+12. On precommit failure, leave all Timer registers unchanged and restore only a clock gate acquired by this transaction; never call `TIM_DeConfig()` or reset application-owned peripheral state.

 `TIM_DeConfig()` disables and clears the instance NVIC line, enables the Timer